 Maryland’s Olmsted Legacy

-Beginning in the 1870s, Frederick Law Olmsted Sr. and later Olmsted Brothers Landscape Architects profoundly reshaped the urban Maryland landscape.
-Olmsted Sr. designed the early suburb of Sudbrook Park, the four Mount Vernon Place parks, and consulted on other Baltimore parks during the 1870s to the early 1890s.
+Beginning in the 1870s, Frederick Law Olmsted Sr. and later, the Olmsted Brothers Landscape Architects (OBLA), profoundly reshaped the urban Maryland landscape.
+Olmsted Sr. designed the early suburb of Sudbrook Park and the four Mount Vernon Place parks; he also consulted on other Baltimore parks during the 1870s to the early 1890s.

 Visit our Publications page to download selected articles from The Olmstedian on the role of the Olmsteds in Baltimore parks and residential communities.